Melissa is a self-taught and devoted crocheter. Today she creates her own patterns and teaches others the art of crochet.

 A good rule of thumb for increases: For every row you crochet, add just as many stitches after the increase.
 So if you are on row three, add three single stitches after each increase.

-For example: If using single crochets, single crochet twice in one stitch, then make one single crochet in each of the next three stitches, single crochet twice in the next stitch, then make one single crochet in each of the next three stitches, etc.
+For example: If using single crochets, single crochet twice in one stitch, then make one single crochet in each of the next three stitches, single crochet twice in the next stitch, then make one single crochet in each of the next three stitches, etc. This will keep your work flat and prevent curling.

 Decreases are often used to make projects curl, such as in a hat or bag so worrying about spacing isn’t as much of an issue.